 Computing education

-Digital skills are increasingly vital for life and work in our technology-rich world.
-Since our major report in 2012, Shut down or restart?, the Royal Society has been concerned to ensure that computing education encourages and develops talent from across the school and college population.
+Computing and digital skills are increasingly vital in our technology-rich world.
+The Royal Society advocates for a computing education that encourages and develops talent from across the school and college population.

 Computing and diversity